ouktlab/espnet_asr_extrakit/README.md

 ### Fine tuning ####
 Just run the shell script.
 ```
-$ sh run.egs.finetue.sh
+$ sh run.egs.finetune.sh
 ```

-The pretrained model is specified by the option "--init_param". **The "token list" of the pretrained model must be specified by the option "--token_list" for this fune tuning.**
+The pretrained model is specified by the option "--init_param". **The "token list" of the pretrained model must be specified by the option "--token_list" for this fine tuning.**

 [Back to contents](#contents)